 Now have a look at this example.
 Work out which figure represents a top-down 2D view of the 3D shape:

 Explanation: The question asks us to look at the shape top down.
 From the top-down, we would only see a flat, horizontal column of squares.
 Therefore, the answer is B.

 Activities to try at home to help with non-verbal reasoning question types

 Developing a better understanding of non-verbal reasoning can be achieved through simple practical games.
 Here are a few to try out:

-(1) Whilst travelling in the car, see if you can find different shapes e.g. pentagon or octagon.
-First person to spot the chosen shape wins a point.
-This could be an octagonal sign or pentagonal window.
+(1) Whilst traveling in the car, see if you can find different shapes e.g. pentagon or octagon.
+The first person to spot the chosen shape wins a point.
+This could be an octagonal sign or a pentagonal window.

 (2) Although not strictly non-verbal reasoning another couple of great car games are: trying to make a certain amount from the numbers on a number plate or making silly sentences or phrases using the letters from the number plate.
 These are great for thinking on your feet-so to speak.

 (3) Directional games can be good fun, and link well with this topic area.
 Draw a map of the local park or school grounds.
 Label North on the map and provide different instructions to locate different features, e.g. turn 270 degrees clockwise – what part of the school are you in?